anthares101/get-ip-bot/README.md

 # Telegram Bot - Get IP bot

-Basically the idea is to have a way to getting the bot's server's current IP.
+Basically the idea is to have a way to get the bot's server's current IP.
 Useful for getting a dynamic IP, just use the command `/locate`.

 ## Standalone usage